ViolentRider/Restaurant-Project/README.md

 <img src="images/website_presentation_1.png" alt="Logo" width="100%" height="100%">

 Restaurant-Project is a website build on flexbox, with simple css styling and JavaScript functions.
-* Menu items are displaied dynamicly using JavaScript methods.
+* Menu items are displayed dynamically using JavaScript methods.
 * Menu buttons use the filtering options to display the correct categories of items in menu.
 * Website has posibility to create an account to get a free delivery bonus.
 * After loggin in and confirming your order total price will be calculated without delivery price value.